Learn How the Thames Freeport Masterplan Is Being Shaped

 • Opportunity Areas – wider zones with potential for coordinated growth

-• Opportunity Infrastructure – transport, energy, utilities, and public realm improvements needed to unlock development
+• Opportunity Infrastructure – improvements to transport, energy, utilities and public realm that are needed to unlock development

-These emerging themes will continue to evolve through stakeholder engagement, with recommended next steps set out in early 2026.
+These themes will continue to evolve through stakeholder engagement, with recommended next steps expected in early 2026.

 When You Can Expect to See the Masterplan